-Data in this report is drawn from the panel wave conducted from July 5 to July 17, 2022, and included oversamples of adults who identify as lesbian, gay or bisexual (LGB), adults who have used online dating sites or apps and adults who are currently looking for a romantic partner, in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
+Data in this report is drawn from the panel wave conducted July 5-17, 2022, and included oversamples of adults who identify as lesbian, gay or bisexual, adults who have used online dating sites or apps, and adults who are currently looking for a romantic partner, in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
 These oversampled groups are weighted back to reflect their correct proportions in the population.
-A total of 6,034 panelists responded out of 7,374 who were sampled, for a response rate of 84%.
-This included 4,996 respondents from the ATP and an oversample of 1,038 LGB respondents from Ipsos' KnowledgePanel.
-The cumulative response rate accounting for nonresponse to the recruitment surveys and attrition is 3%.
-The break-off rate among panelists who logged on to the survey and completed at least one item is 1%.
-The margin of sampling error for the full sample of 6,034 respondents is plus or minus 2.0 percentage points.
+A total of 6,034 panelists responded out